Tax Rates of Salaries Tax & Personal Assessment

 How to Calculate the Amount of Tax that You Should Pay?

 Your net chargeable income, i.e. assessable income after deductions and allowances, is charged at progressive rates.
-But if what you need to pay on the basis of your net chargeable income exceeds the tax charged at standard rate on your net total income, i.e. assessable income after deductions but before allowances, then you have to pay the lower amount of tax.
+But if what you need to pay on the basis of your net chargeable income exceeds the tax charged at standard rate on your net income, i.e. assessable income after deductions but before allowances, then you have to pay the lower amount of tax.

 Year of Assessment 2018/19 onwards#